-We’ve all done it: you’re so eager to rush home at the end of the day that you print your document without noticing which printer you selected—and then you forget to pick it up.
+We’ve all done it.
+You’re so eager to rush out of the office that you print your document without noticing which printer you selected, and then you totally forget to pick it up.

 While this may seem like a harmless mistake, this scenario actually poses a serious threat to workplace security.
 Maybe the print job went to the wrong floor of the office.
 Or, maybe it was accidentally picked up by a colleague.
 Either way, a missing document significantly increases the likelihood of it landing in the wrong hands.

 Luckily for you (and your rushed evenings), there are many print security solutions available.
-Here are a few of our favorite methods is with a pull print model or tool.
+A great method often used to secure print is with a pull print model or software tool.